 The 10 Best Address Books

-This wiki has been updated 30 times since it was first published in October of 2016.
+This wiki has been updated 31 times since it was first published in October of 2016.
 Not everyone wants to turn on a computer or type using their thumbs each time they need to find someone's information.
 If you're one of those people who prefers to keep a paper record of all your contacts, check out the address books on this list.
 We've included small, portable options along with larger, desk-sized ones, in a wide variety of styles to suit all tastes.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes